alphagov/postgres-exporter-paas/README.md

 7. Select your exporter's name from the dropdown menu (top-left of the screen)

 It can take up to 5 minutes for your exporter to appear in the dropdown menu.

+## Custom Queries

+**This step is optional.**

+This exporter supports custom queries.
+This lets you periodically run a query against the database and export it as a metric that can be graphed.
+For example, you might want to graph how many users are signed up to your service.
+Check out the `queries.yml` file for some examples.
+After editing this file, run `cf push` to deploy your changes.